technomancy/bussard/manual.md

 well as an argument indicating how many seconds it has been since the last time they ran.
-This can be useful for implementing automated piloting or any kind of functionality that needs to check the current state of the ship as it changes in flight.
+This can be useful for implementing automated piloting or any kind of functionality that needs to check the current status of the ship as it changes in flight.

+As an example, here is a function which adds a counter to keep track of how many total seconds the engine is engaged:

+    ship.updaters.engine_time = function(ship, dt)
+      if(ship.status.engine_on) then
+        ship.engine_time = (ship.engine_time or 0) + dt
+      end
+    end

 #### hud

 The heads-up-display is configurable by setting `ship.hud`.
 It should be an array of instrument tables.
-There are three different valid types of instruments; each needs at least `type`, `x`, and `y`.
-Negative `x` and `y` values will count from the right or bottom of the screen backwards.
+There are three different valid types of instruments, "text", "vector", and "bar"; each needs at least `type`, `x`, and `y`.
+Negative `x` and `y` values will count backwards from the right or bottom of the screen.

 First you have just plain `"text"`.
-These indicators look like this:
+These instruments look like this:

     { type="text", x=5, y=5, format="x: %5.2f y: %5.2f", values={"sensors.x", "sensors.y"} }

-The `format` is the template for the text, with the `values` looked up in the ship table and then spliced into the format template.
+The `format` is the template for the text shown on screen, with the `values` looked up in the ship table and then spliced into the format template.
 Values with dots in them indicate that they are nested inside tables.
 Include `align="right"` to justify the text along the right side instead of the left.

-Second is the two-dimensional `"vector"` type, like this:
+Second is the two-dimensional `"vector"` type instrument, like this:

     { type="vector", x=5, y=60, values={"sensors.dx", "sensors.dy"} }

 Here the `values` are just the X and Y values displayed by the vector indicator; again they are looked up in the ship table before being printed.
+The example above shows the ship's velocity.

 Finally we have `"bar"` for percentages: